trbaxter/Old-Projects/Java/Intermediate/Battleship Game/Prepcode/BattleshipObject.md

 ### Method Declarations
 <br>

-`DECLARE` a _setUpGame()_ method to create an initialize the DotCom objects with names and locations.
+`DECLARE` a _setUpGame()_ method to create an initialize the battleship objects with names and locations.
 Also have it include a brief set of instructions to the user.

-`DECLARE` a _startPlaying()_ method that asks the player for guesses and calls the _checkUserGuess()_ method until all the DotCom objects are removed from the game.
+`DECLARE` a _startPlaying()_ method that asks the player for guesses and calls the _checkUserGuess()_ method until all the battleship objects are removed from the game.

-`DECLARE` a _checkUserGuess()_ method that loops through all the remaining DotCom objects and calls each DotCom object's _checkYourself()_ method.
+`DECLARE` a _checkUserGuess()_ method that loops through all the remaining battleship objects and calls each battleship object's _checkYourself()_ method.

 `DECLARE` a _finishGame()_ method that prints a message about the player's performance based on the number of guesses.